ResidencyPermits to work and live in Mauritius

 Permanent Residence Permit

-A holder of an Occupation or Residence Permit or a foreign national is eligible to apply for a 10-year Residence Permit provided specific conditions are met.
+A holder of an Occupation or Residence Permit or a foreign national is eligible to apply for a 20-year (formerly: 10 years) Residence Permit provided specific conditions are met:

-- Self-Employed: The business Income of the applicant should exceed MUR 3 million (approx. USD85,000) per annum for the 3 consecutive years.
+- Self-Employed: The business Income of the applicant should exceed MUR 3 million (approx. USD74,000) per annum for the 3 consecutive years.

 Residence Permit through acquisition of property